harryf/comedy/docs/_shows/20200723_Kontiki_23_Jul_2020__Old_ladies.md

 >
 > So you have to invent things to be angry about.
 >
-> And for me...
+> And for me, it's old ladies at swimming pools.
 >
-> For me, it's old ladies at swimming pools.
->
 > Because I go swimming in the morning.
 >
-> This morning, after I fucked up my beard, I'm like, okay, I go to the fly bar,
+> This morning, after I'd fucked up my beard, I'm like, "Okay, I'll go to the fly bar, go for a swim."
 >
-> I go for a swim.
+> And always, there's just this row of old ladies swimming in a line up and down the pool.
 >
-> And always, there's just this row of old ladies swimming in a line up and down
+> And go, "La, la, la, la, la, la."
 >
-> the pool.
+> Having a nice gossip, keeping their hair dry.
 >
-> And go, la-la-la-la-la-la, having a nice gossip, keeping their hair dry.
+> And then I have to, instead of doing just back and forth, I've got to go around them.
 >
-> And, you know, and then I have to, instead of doing just back and forth, I've
+> One time I swam underneath.
 >
-> got to go around them.
->
-> One time I swam.
->
-> I'm underneath.
->
 > I'm still in therapy from what I saw.
 >
 > And I just get really upset.
 >
-> I'm just, like, I want to scream at them.
+> I'm just like, I want to scream at them.
 >
-> Look, this is a fly bar.
->
-> There's literally a cafe just there.
+> This is a fly bar.
+There's literally a cafe just there.
 >
 > Can you go and move the conversation over there?
 >